samargulies/CDN-Sync-Tool/readme.txt

 * Fixed CSS for errors
 * Fixed Anti-Hotlinking call being made when not all the valid information has been given.
 * Fixed constantly saying everything has been synced before.
+* Fixed Scroll wheel fail that caused S3 syncing not to work.
+(DOH!)
 * Removed debug info from when Rackspace Cloud's anti-hotlinking attempts is done.
 * Removed WP Super Cache check before saving to ossdl_off_cdn_url.
 * Removed W3 Total Cache as a dependency.